thingco/shared-frontend-libs/scripts/develop-against-test-app.md

 ## Overview

-Assuming Yarn is being used, a package that has a `test-app/` (System Under Test) subdirectory will have the app contained therein built on watch mode so a developer has a visual representation to work against.
+Assuming Yarn is being used, a package that has a `test-app/` subdirectory containing a react app will have the app built on watch mode so a developer has a visual representation to work against.

+> **NOTE** this is currently only for web apps, the script needs work to allow for Expo test apps.

 ## How it works